MILAN FASHION PHOTOS: Naomi Campbell stuns at Dolce&Gabbana in collection highlighting lingerie

-MILANO (AP) — The Milan fashion world has become a designer carousel.
+MILAN (AP) — The Milan fashion world has become a designer carousel.
 Powerhouse Gucci and Swiss luxury brand Bally both introduced designers this season, while Tod’s bade their creative director farewell and Moschino is in an interim phase.

-The question on everyone’s lips: Where will former Gucci creative director Alessandro Michele next pop up?
+The question on everyone’s minds: Where will former Gucci creative director Alessandro Michele, who has been out of circulation since stepping down last November, next pop up?
 Rumors are flying.

 DOLCE & GABBANA TAKE LINGERIE OUT OF BEDROOM